CaliStyle/trailpack-proxy-engine/README.md

 Create crons in the `/api/crons` directory.
 Crons use [node-schedule](https://www.npmjs.com/package/node-schedule) and are configured per worker profile.
 Using the uptime_delay in the `crons_config` can also allow you to delay when crons start to be scheduled.
 This is useful for when you have an app instance that starts while another is gracefully being shut down.

 #### Schedule
-the `schedule()` method is reserved and is intended to automatically schedule other tasks regardless of worker profile.
-The is useful for crons that do instance level maintenance.
-It is not recommended to be used for crons that perform global operations.
+the `schedule()` method has reserved functionality and is intended to automatically schedule other tasks regardless of worker profile.
+This is useful for cron jobs that do instance level maintenance.
+It is not recommended to be used for cron jobs that perform global operations.

 ```js
 // api/crons/onTestCron